venkyyuvy/venkyyuvy.github.io/content/lifestyle/left_knee.md

+---
+title: "left_knee"
+image: pic09.jpg
+date: 2023-06-11T22:26:09-05:00
+draft: false
+---
 Oct 2012:

 I had my first injury to left knee during the zonal semi-finals match with REC (Rajalakshmi college of engineering), happened in our college (College of Engineering, Guindy).
 One opponent's knee hit my left knee on the medial side.
 Immediatley I felt a shock on my nerve and after that I couldn't continue my play on that match.
 On the same day, during the warmup for the final match - my left knee collapsed when I try to make a feint to Tamilvanan (who is standing as a defender for me) and took off for a shoot.
 I couldn't play the final match, but we won the match confortably.
-There was good amount of swelling in the knee and I applied ICE as suggested by our PT (Balaganesan sir).
+There was good amount of swelling in the knee and I applied ice as suggested by our PT (Balaganesan sir).

 Nov 2012: